Tom Miller (travel writer)

-Tom Miller (born August 11, 1947 in Washington, D.C.) is an American author primarily known for travel literature.
-His ten books include The Panama Hat Trail, On the Border, Trading with the Enemy, and Jack Ruby's Kitchen Sink (later rereleased as Revenge of the Saguaro).
+Tom Miller (August 11, 1947, in Washington, D.C. – December 19, 2022, in Tucson, Arizona) was an American author primarily known for travel literature.
+His eleven books include The Panama Hat Trail, On the Border, Trading with the Enemy, Jack Ruby's Kitchen Sink (later rereleased as Revenge of the Saguaro), and Where Was I?
+A Travel Writer's Memoir.
 He has written articles for the New York Times, Washington Post, The New Yorker, The Smithsonian, Natural History, Rolling Stone, Life, Crawdaddy and many other magazines.

 Early life

 Miller's childhood was full of reading.
 The family read three newspapers daily, and the bookshelves of his home were always full.
+His parents were Morris Miller and Sara Levy Miller, a child psychologist and artist.
+His siblings were Professor Charles A. Miller, Ann Elizabeth Miller Monahan, and John Donald Miller.
 His earliest travels were to Camp Catawba, a summer boys' camp in the Blue Ridge Mountains of North Carolina.
 He wrote for his high school newspaper, and by his fifth and final semester of college, was editor-in-chief of the school's weekly paper.
 But this was the late 1960s, and the underground, anti-war press had for him a cultural and political appeal the college presses lacked.
 He continued through the early 1970s editing and writing underground pamphlets, papers, and flyers.